Grigory Landsberg: Vitae

-Landsberg graduated from the Moscow State University in 1913 and then taught there from 1913–1915, 1923–45, and 1947–51 (Professor since 1923).
+Landsberg graduated from the Moscow State University in 1913 and then taught there from 1913 to 1915, 1923–1945, and 1947–1951 (Professor since 1923).
 From 1934, he simultaneously worked also in the Physical Institute of the Academy of Sciences of the USSR.
-From 1951–57 he was a professor at the Moscow Institute of Physics and Technology.
+From 1951 to 1957 he was a professor at the Moscow Institute of Physics and Technology.

 Landsberg conducted pioneering studies on the vibrational scattering of light in crystals beginning in 1926.
 In 1928, Landsberg and Mandelstam discovered a phenomenon of combinational scattering of light (this phenomenon became known as Raman scattering or the Raman effect independently discovered by C. V. Raman and K. S. Krishnan in liquids).
 Landsberg discovered the fine structure in Rayleigh scattering.
 In 1931, he discovered a phenomenon of selective scattering of light.

 He laid the foundation for the spectroscopy of organic molecules and the studies on inter- and intra-molecular interactions in the gaseous, liquid and solid phases in the USSR.

 He founded a major school on atomic and molecular spectral analysis.
 He developed techniques for the spectral analysis of metals and alloys (USSR Government Prize, 1941), and for the analysis of complex organic mixtures, including motor fuels.
 He is the author of the famous course of "Optics", and editor of the most popular "Elementary Textbook on Physics" (Volumes 1–3, 7th Edition, 1971).

 In 1946 he became a full member of the Soviet Academy of Sciences.
-He later founded the Commission on Spectroscopy at the Academy, which in 1968 was transformed into the Institute for Spectroscopy Russian Academy of Sciences.
+He later founded the Commission on Spectroscopy at the academy, which in 1968 was transformed into the Institute for Spectroscopy Russian Academy of Sciences.

 Landsberg was awarded two Orders of Lenin and several medals.